 Many businesses and blogs require photographs to accompany their web material.
-They go to stock websites like iStock and Getty Images to find those photos.
+They go to stock websites like Adobe, iStock, and Getty Images to find those photos.

 You might try uploading your own images to those sites if you have a good eye for photography.
 You’ll be compensated for each download if you publish good photos and people download them.

 25. Wash residential and commercial windows.

 If you can discover businesses with dirty windows, this is a terrific summer job that pays well.
 In addition, all you’ll need to get started is some window cleaning solution and some microfiber cloths.

 Once you’ve gathered your tools, team up with a friend or two who are also hoping to make some money and head out looking for establishments with dirty windows.
 When you identify a company that could benefit from your help, go inside and provide a quick cleaning.